gsoules/AvantRelationships/README.md

 * [Magnific Popup](https://github.com/dimsemenov/Magnific-Popup/) - lightbox for jQuery
 ## Installation

 The AvantRelationships plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed.
-AvantCommon contains common logic used by AvantRelationships and a few other plugins (AvantSearch and AvantElements) that have not yet been released.
+AvantCommon contains common logic used by AvantRelationships and a few other plugins like AvantSearch that have not yet been released.
+The user documentation for AvantSearch is located in the Digital Archive topic [Searching the Digital Archive](http://swhplibrary.net/searching/).

-Follow these steps to install the AvantRelationships plugin:
+To install the AvantRelationships plugin, follow these steps:

 1. Install the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin.
 2. Unzip the AvantRelationships-master file into your Omeka installation's plugin directory.